v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 • TBD

-## Who should use this guide
+## Who should use the guide

-This guide was written for ...
+This guide was written for developers and solution architects who want to build enterprise applications with .NET that may use serverless components either on premises or in the cloud.
+It is useful to developers, architects, and technical decision makers interested in:

+* Understanding the pros and cons of serverless development
+* Learning how to approach serverless architecture
+* Interested in example implementations of serverless apps

-## How to use this guide
+## How to use the guide

-This guide addresses the "why”—why you ...
+The first part of this guide examines why serverless is a viable option by comparing several different architecture approaches.
+It examines both the technology and development lifecycle, because all aspects of software development are impacted by architecture decisions.
+The guide then examines use cases and design patterns and includes reference implementations using Azure Functions.
+Each section contains additional resources to learn more about a particular area.
+The guide concludes with resources for walkthroughs and hands-on exploration of serverless implementation.

 ## Send your feedback

-The guide and related reference application will be evolving, so your feedback is welcomed!
+The guide and related samples are constantly evolving, so your feedback is welcomed!
 If you have comments about how this guide can be improved, send them to:

 [link tbd](mailto:)